elearning-ostfalia/Proforma-Praktomat/README.md

 The ProFormA format for tasks is 2.0 and 2.0.1 with some limitations.
 The ProFormA format for HTTP request and response is 2.0 and 2.1.

-The code is currently only used as a 'docker composition'.
+The code is running as a 'docker composition'.
-So the installation manual for a plain Linux server is not up-to-date, but you can follow the Dockerfile.
+Each testcase runs in its own docker container.

 #### Programming Languages